Agrileaf/MachineAutomation/README.md

 5. Usage of private,pulic and static functions and feilds.

 #Desktop Application Practice codes
-1. Includes cleation of login pages.
+1. Includes creation of login pages.
-2. Implementation oops concept with multiple project examples.
+2. Implementation OOP concept with multiple project examples.